ivy118/front-end-interview-handbook/contents/javascript-content4.md

 Here, class Rabbit extends Animal and overrides the name field with its own value.
 In other words, the parent constructor always uses its own field value, not the overridden one.

 And that’s what we naturally expect.
 When the parent constructor is called in the derived class, it uses the overridden method.
-…But for class fields it’s not so.
+But for class fields it’s not so.
 As said, the parent constructor always uses the parent field.

 Why is there a difference?
 Well, the reason is the field initialization order.
 The class field is initialized: